pbs-assess/gfiphc/README.md

 ## Summary of Series that can be constructed

-Due to the differing data-collection protocols, we developed different ways to obtain as long a time series as possible (Appendix G again).
+Due to the differing data-collection protocols, we developed different ways to obtain as long a time series as possible (again, see Appendix G).
 We first defined Series A, B, C, and D in Table G.2 (reproduced below), combined and compared them as possible to define Series AB for the north of West Coast of Vancouver Island (WCVI), and tested whether Series AB could be considered as representing the full coast (see Appendix G for full details).
-Here we also look at a user-defined restricted area of interest, defining Series E to be based on the first 20 hooks from each skate, and Series F to be based on all hooks from each skate (see the vignette TODO(add link) for details).
+Here we also look at a user-defined restricted area of interest, defining Series E to be based on the first 20 hooks from each skate, and Series F to be based on all hooks from each skate (see the the vignette).
 Series A-F are defined as:

 |                                | Only north of WCVI | Full coast | Restricted area of interest |
 |--------------------------------|--------------------|------------|-----------------------------|